samuelclark907/reading-notes/READ-13-Update-Delete.md

 - Get method - used by the browser to ask the server to send back a given resource.

-- method the browser uses to talk to the server when asking for a response that takes into account the data provided in the body of the HTTP request.
+- Post method the browser uses to talk to the server when asking for a response that takes into account the data provided in the body of the HTTP request.

 ### Viewig HTTP requests